-Recent cases have suggested that a costs budget of about half the amount of the claim is proportionate (see, for example, Group Seven Ltd v Nasir and others [2016] EWHC 520 (Ch), although the judge in that case made clear that there is no mathematical relationship between the amount of the claim and the costs incurred when it comes to deciding what is proportionate).
+Case law suggests that a costs budget of about half the amount of the claim is proportionate (see, for example, Group Seven Ltd v Nasir and others [2016] EWHC 520 (Ch), although the judge in that case made clear that there is no mathematical relationship between the amount of the claim and the costs incurred when it comes to deciding what is proportionate).

-The relevant provisions of the CPR have recently been updated to note that, as part of the costs management process, the court may not approve costs incurred up to and including the date of the costs management hearing.
+The relevant provisions of the CPR were updated in November 2019 to note that, as part of the costs management process, the court may not approve costs incurred up to and including the date of the costs management hearing.
 The court may, however, record its comments on those costs and will take those costs into account when considering the reasonableness and proportionality of all budgeted costs.